Uncharted 4: A Thief's End: Critical response

-The game's characters and relationships received particular praise.
-Hansen of Destructoid felt that the character relationships were not overshadowed by the game's action, particularly praising the performance of Emily Rose as Elena for "perfectly and subtly conveying the intricacies of her relationship".
-Polygons McElroy felt that the chemistry between the two characters was at its best in Uncharted 4.
+The characters and relationships received particular praise.
+Hansen of Destructoid felt the character relationships were not overshadowed by the action, particularly praising the performance of Emily Rose as Elena for "perfectly and subtly conveying the intricacies of her relationship".
+Polygons McElroy felt the chemistry between the two characters was at its best in Uncharted 4.
 Giant Bombs Ryckert echoed this sentiment, adding that the conversations between Nathan and Sam Drake felt "more natural than hammy".
 GameSpots Mahardy wrote that the additional details revealed about Nathan are "painfully human", helping to bring the characters to life.
-Hurley of GamesRadar felt that the addition of Sam and his backstory crowded the narrative and that removing the character would have improved the game.
+Hurley of GamesRadar felt the addition of Sam and his backstory crowded the narrative and removing the character would have improved the game.
 Stephen Totilo of Kotaku considered Sam to be "more of a plot device for others to react to than a compelling character on his own".

-Mahardy of GameSpot wrote that the game's action "flows seamlessly alongside its narrative", praising the addition of stealth combat and its similarity to The Last of Us.
-Giant Bombs Ryckert felt that the player's companions were more fleshed-out than in previous entries.
-Tom Hoggins of The Telegraph described the game's firearm gameplay as "punchy and pleasing", appreciating the fast pace of combat scenarios.
-Destructoids Hansen described the game's puzzles as "fluid and dynamic", particularly lauding the addition of the grappling hook.
-Game Informers Reiner echoed the latter sentiment, noting that the grappling hook enhances exploration and combat, but felt that the game's set pieces delivered less exciting moments than in previous games.
+GameSpots Mahardy thought the action "flows seamlessly alongside its narrative", praising the addition of stealth combat and its similarity to The Last of Us.
+Giant Bombs Ryckert felt the player's companions were more fleshed-out than in previous entries.
+The Telegraphs Tom Hoggins described the firearm gameplay as "punchy and pleasing", appreciating the fast-paced combat.
+Destructoids Hansen described the puzzles as "fluid and dynamic", particularly lauding the addition of the grappling hook.
+Game Informers Reiner echoed the latter sentiment, noting the grappling hook enhanced exploration and combat, but felt the set pieces delivered less exciting moments than in previous games.

-Game Informers Reiner wrote that the game's "environments are so vast that they take on the illusion of open worlds".
+Game Informers Reiner considered the environments "so vast that they take on the illusion of open worlds", and The Telegraphs Hoggins felt they make the player feel like "more of an adventurer".
 IGNs O'Brien found the addition of choices in the game refreshing.
-Hoggins of The Telegraph felt that the game's open environments make the player feel like "more of an adventurer".
-Loveridge of Digital Spy appreciated the additional freedom granted by the new combat options, allowing the player to map their tactics in advance.
-Hurley of GamesRadar praised the improved gameplay, but felt that some nonlinear moments such as optional interactions and dialogue were "a little overcooked" in comparison to previous entries.
-Keith Stuart of The Guardian found the game's linearity to be immersion-breaking, particularly criticizing the repetition in traversal.
-USgamers Mike Williams felt that the open driving level "robs the game of its pacing" despite granting the feeling of a larger scale.
+Digital Spys Loveridge appreciated the additional freedom granted by new combat options, allowing the player to map their tactics in advance.
+GamesRadars Hurley praised the improved gameplay but found some nonlinear moments, such as optional interactions and dialogue, "a little overcooked" in contrast to previous entries.
+The Guardians Keith Stuart found the linearity immersion-breaking, particularly criticizing the repetition in traversal.
+USgamers Mike Williams felt the open driving level "robs the game of its pacing" despite granting the feeling of a larger scale.